Find Affordable College Courses

 117 Yearly Graduations

 University of Nevada - Las Vegas is the 19th most popular school in the nation for students seeking a master's degree in teaching students with disabilities.
 Roughly 31,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,949 per year, while in-state graduate students, on average, pay $5,823 per year.
-The teaching students with disabilities program at University of Nevada - Las Vegas awarded 117 master's degrees during the 2020-2021 school year.
-Of these students, 84% were women and 53% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,354 per year, while in-state graduate students, on average, pay $6,119 per year.
+During the most recent year for which we have data, 117 people received their master's degree in teaching students with disabilities from UNLV.
+About 79% of this group were women, and 61% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to teaching students with disabilities that offer master’s degrees.